A Guide to play the E Major Scale on Guitar

 Some of these chords may not be easy to hold down and strum.
 At first, try holding down each chord with your fretting hand and pick each note one by one until all the notes sound clean and bright, without any buzzing or muted sounds.
 Once you’re good at that, try switching between different chords.

 Also practice all these chords with some strumming exercises along with a metronome.
-Start at really slow speeds like 50-60 BPMs and gradually increase the tempo by 5 or 10 BPMs until you can comfortably play a couple of these chords effortlessly and transition between them smoothly.
+Start at really slow speeds like 50-60 BPMs.
+Gradually increase the tempo by 5 or 10 BPMs until you can comfortably play a couple of these chords effortlessly and transition between them smoothly.

 Want to improve your Guitar playing skills?
 Learn to play following Guitar Scales.